IS THERE AN OBSTACLE TO CLEAR THINKING?

 What happens when we are thinking?
 Do we just take any information that comes into mind and spew it as our penny's worth of thoughts?
 One of the secrets of great men is clear thinking which is knowing when a bit of information that comes into their consciousness is relevant or not.

 Even great men are capable of simple thinking so here is a simple process of how we think and what goes on in our heads while we are engaged in this mental activity.
 When we think we use data and information.
-These may originate from an external stimuli such as that we are receiving through our physical senses like sight and hearing or sometimes they stem forth from a past problem or situation which we have encountered earlier.
+These may originate from an external stimuli such as that we are receiving through our physical senses like sight and hearing or sometimes they stem forth from a past problem or situation that we have encountered earlier.
 With the input from the environment, our senses or from a simple recollection of a problem, we then evaluate these with knowledge contained in our memory.
 These exchange and evaluation of data is thinking.

 The path to clear thinking is however teeming with obstacles.
 Our mind is like a traveler who is waylaid on the road towards his objective because there are storms of wrong values and harmful ideas flooding his way towards clear thinking.
 A useless bit of memory or an impertinent kind of information is therefore the obstacle to clear thinking.